ninadhulle/blog/basic-micro-services-api-best-practises.md

-Our team is building micro services using OSS stack.
+Our team is building micro services.
 Below are some common conventions regarding https status code which were following:

 *	Use nouns for api endpoints – why? – generally convention is to use verbs for method names.
 But for api endpoints, the http verbs (GET, POST, PUT, DELETE) are used, so we just need endpoints with nouns.
 Eg. /dogs or /cats and not /getDogs or not /getCats.
 *	Below table details out the general convention for api endpoint naming.
 Single api endpoint will support CRUD operations (Create, Read, Update, Delete).